waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Puzzle Solver Agent - Olivine Blockade
 - **Hypothesis #1 (Cafe NPC):** FAILED.
 Spoke to the sailor at (4, 3) in the Olivine Cafe after meeting Jasmine.
 His dialogue was unchanged and he did not provide a new item or path.
 - **Local Solutions:** When a quest is presented in a specific location (e.g., a sick Miltank at Moomoo Farm), the solution is very likely found within that same immediate area.
 Do not assume a long journey to another location is required unless explicitly directed.

-# Reflection Lessons (Turn 37477)
-- **Trust Physical Evidence Over Notes:** My own recent traversal of a route is a higher source of truth than an old notepad entry.
-If my memory of walking a path conflicts with a note saying it's a dead end, I must re-investigate the path immediately instead of forming complex plans based on the faulty note.
-- **Notepad Edit Efficiency:** The `replace` action requires an exact match.
-If it fails more than once on a complex entry, it is more efficient to append a correction or use `overwrite` as a last resort than to waste multiple turns trying to find the exact text.
-- **TALL_GRASS Tile:** Added to tile mechanics.
-It is a fully traversable tile where wild Pokémon can be encountered.
-- **WARP_CARPET_RIGHT**: A traversable warp tile at the edge of a map that transitions to the adjacent map on the right.
-- Youngster Joey on Route 30 called for a rematch.